tlsnotary/tlsn/notary-server/README.md

 ---
 ## Logging
-The default logging strategy of this server is set to `DEBUG` verbosity level for the crates that are useful for most debugging scenarios, i.e. using the following filtering logic,
+The default logging strategy of this server is set to `DEBUG` verbosity level for the crates that are useful for most debugging scenarios, i.e. using the following filtering logic:

 `notary_server=DEBUG,tlsn_verifier=DEBUG,tls_mpc=DEBUG,tls_client_async=DEBUG`